DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 Here we want to test 2 hypothesees, we want to make the following suggestions:

-> Students that are an only child are not happy in life.
+> Students that are an only child are less happy in life.

 > Students that are an only child are into Metal and Hard Rock music and like Horror movies